obDann/fundamentals/design/README.md

 * **Dependency Injection:** When a class that is contracted by an interface, an instantiation of the contracted class is passed into another object's parameters to replicate dependent behaviour, allowing objects to be loosely coupled
 * **Mock Object:** An instantiation of a class that is contracted by an interface, mocking the behaviour of a class that is yet to be implemented in a very small scale.
 Mock objects are mainly used in dependency injection for unit testing

+# Four Pillars in OOP (Object Oriented Programming)

+**Inheritance**: Suppose class A inherits from class B. Class A can be classified as class B, and at the same time, class A has class B's protected/public methods without any further implementation.

+**Polymorphism**: The idea that classes A and B either implements/extends and interface/class C; class A and B is contracted to have methods that class/interface C states (but can be uniquely implmented).
+The following relationships are heavily emphasized in polymorphism: A IS-A C and B IS-A C. With static languages, A and B can be passed into a parameter as a C, or even held into a collection of items as C. Likewise, since the client knows C's methods, the client expects that C's methods are possessed in A and B.

+**Encapsulation**: Separating the implementation details from the behaviour exposed to clients; heavy emphasis on what should be private/protected/public so that internal objects are rightfully (im)mutable.

+**Abstraction**: The client does not care about the functionality of the class, but the client cares about the functionality of the class(' methods).

 # Agile Methodology

 Agile methodology usually consists of the following: